RunbookSolutions/agent/README.md

 ```

 ## Configuration
-Configuration maintained in a simple `config.ini` file consisting of the server_url of the backend; and the client_id for the device authentication.
+Configuration is maintained in a simple 'config.ini' file consisting of the 'server_url' of the backend and the 'client_id' for device authentication.

 ```ini
 [agent]